Ivan1pl/witchcraft/README.md

 * `Double`
 * `Player`

 But even here, if a type is not yet supported, the framework provides a way to use it.
-You can use the annotation `@Adapter` and create a class implementing the `TypeAdapter` interface.
+You can use the annotation `@Adapter` and create a class implementing the `TypeAdapter` interface and annotated with `@Managed` annotation.
 The interface contains only one method `Object convert(String arg)` which provides a way to convert a `String` value to your desired type.
+Your class should be located in the same package tree as your plugin class (or the one indicated by `@Plugin` annotation if you use it) and should contain a single public constructor with parameters supported by dependency injection feature.

 ### Tab completion